-a.
-Will receive a name badge with the SDSU Extension logo, and 'Master Gardener' title, to be worn while volunteering.

-- Has successfully completed his or her internship (40 hours of service within 12 months of completing the course and successfully passing the test). - c.
-Annually fulfills and reports a minimum of 20 required volunteer hours and 10 required continuing education hours by Dec.
+- a.
+Will receive a name badge with the SDSU Extension logo, and 'Master Gardener' title, to be worn while volunteering. - Has successfully completed his or her internship (40 hours of service within 12 months of completing the course and successfully passing the test). - Annually fulfills and reports a minimum of 20 required volunteer hours and 10 required continuing education hours by Dec.
 31. - d.
 Is eligible for volunteer activities as a Master Gardener statewide. - e.
 May serve in local leadership capacities as a Master Gardener. - f.
-May apply to and serve on the SDMG Association Board. - g.
+May apply to and serve on the SDSU Extension Master Gardeners Advisory Council. - g.
 Has access to SDSU Extension-provided resources such as websites, listservs and education events.

-4. Emeritus Status (E)
+4. Emeritus Status